hyperledger-archives/avalon/BUILD.md

    **SGX Hardware mode (for hosts with Intel SGX)**:
-   1. Refer to Intel SGX in Hardware-mode section in [PREREQUISITES document](PREREQUISITES.md) to install SGX pre-requisites and to configure IAS keys.
+   1. Refer to Intel SGX in Hardware-mode section in [PREREQUISITES document](PREREQUISITES.md) to install Intel SGX pre-requisites and to configure IAS keys.
    2. Run `sudo docker-compose -f docker-compose-sgx.yaml up --build`
    3. For subsequent runs on the same workspace, if you changed a source or configuration file, run the above command again